Update: January 2024

 The formation of a new family brings an opportunity to undo generational patterns that no longer serve a purpose.
 This kind of work is deeply personal and transformative.
 You have an opportunity to build a life that you want and choose for yourself.
 There are few things more intimate in a persons' life than creating life and working to protect and shape young humans.
 It changes your life, your relationships, your brain, your intuition, everything.
 I take this work seriously and feel privileged and honored to work with my patients.

 Education and Professional Development

-Some of my favorite book recommendations include No Bad Kids by Janet Landsbury, In the Realm of Hungry Ghosts by Gabor Mate, It Won't Hurt Forever by Peter Levine, Hold Me Tight by Sue Johnson, and No Drama Discipline by Daniel Seigel.
+Some of my favorite book recommendations include No Bad Kids by Janet Landsbury, In the Realm of Hungry Ghosts by Gabor Mate, It Won't Hurt Forever by Peter Levine, Hold Me Tight by Sue Johnson, 12 Rules for Life by Jordan Peterson, and No-Drama Discipline by Daniel Seigel.
 Check out my blog post for more recommendations.